markmcintyre/jzt.xyz/about.md

 About JZT
 ---------

-JZT is an homage to [ZZT][1], a DOS-era adventure game created in 1991 by Tim Sweeney of Epic Megagames.
+JZT is a <del>ripoff of</del> uh, I mean a <em>heavily-inspired homage</em> to [ZZT][1], a DOS-era adventure game created in 1991 by the legendary Tim Sweeney of Epic Megagames.

-Like its inspiration, JZT is also a game creation platform that will allow anyone to create and share JZT game worlds.
+Like its inspiration, JZT is also a game creation platform that lets anyone to create their own JZT worlds.
+Unlike its inspiration, it runs in a web browser so you don't have to download or install anything.
+Neat!
-The JZT game world editor will be available shortly.

 About Mark
 ---------------

 ![large avatar][2]

-My name is Mark, and I'm a software engineer living in Montréal, Canada.
-I started working on JZT in February, 2013 as a way to get some hands-on experience with some of the great new web technologies.
+My name is Mark, and I'm a computer scientist and tinkerer living in Montréal, Canada.
-That this experiment turned into a releaseable game was a nice surprise.

 Frequently Asked Questions
 --------------------------